Chris015/Lassie/README.md

 # Lassie

 Lassie is an automatic tagging service for AWS resources.
-It works by downloading log the files from your s3 bucket and extracting the user name of the account which started the resource.
+It works by downloading CloudTrail-logs from your S3 bucket and extracting the username from the account which started the resource.
 Lassie is intended to be run from the terminal or as a cronjob.

 **The following resources are currently supported:**